fhsinchy/express-mongo-api-boilerplate/README.md

-# Solid Express Application Architecture
+# Rock Solid Express Application Architecture

 This is a battle tested application architecture that I've been using for a while now on medium to large projects at work.
 Although not perfect, so far it has proved itself to be a reliable, scalable and manageable project architecture.